eapache/wof_alloc/README.md

 maintain a doubly-linked list of all blocks (used or not) currently owned by the allocator.
 Each block is divided into chunks, which represent allocations and free sections (a block is initialized with one large, free, chunk).
-Each chunk is prefixed with a wmem_block_chunk_t structure, which is a short metadata header (8 bytes, regardless of 32 or 64-bit architecture unless alignment requires it to be padded) that contains the length of the chunk, the length of the previous chunk, a flag marking the chunk as free or used, and a flag marking the last chunk in a block.
+Each chunk is prefixed with a `wof_chunk_hdr_t` structure, which is a short metadata header (typically 8 bytes, depending on architecture and alignment requirements) that contains the length of the chunk, the length of the previous chunk, a flag marking the chunk as free or used, and a flag marking the last chunk in a block.
 This serves to implement an inline sequential doubly-linked list of all the chunks in each block.
 A block with three chunks might look something like this:

 ```
          0                    _________________________